king-hypertext/my-notebook-app/README.md

-# Welcome to your Expo app 👋
+# My Notebook App

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-## Get started
+It is a simple app for taking notes on your mobile device (iOS and Android) Tech Stack: React, Typescript, React Native, Expo

+### Instructions on how to get started

+1. Ensure you have set up your machine for React Native App development

-1. Install dependencies
+2. Install dependencies

    ```bash
    npm install
    ```

-2. Start the app
+3. Start the app

    ```bash
    npx expo start